semente/django-smuggler/README.rst

 Django Smuggler
 ===============

-**Django Smuggler** is a pluggable application for `Django Web Framework`_ that help you import/export fixtures via the automatically-generated admin interface.
+**Django Smuggler** is a pluggable application for `Django Web Framework`_ for you easily import/export fixtures via the automatically-generated administration interface.
+Especially useful for transporting data in production for the development project and vice versa, but can also be used as a backup tool.

 .. _`Django Web Framework`: http://www.djangoproject.com